McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

-To reiterate the impact of AGN duty cycle, recall that the number density of AGN which are actively accreting (Eq. \ref{eq:phi-agn}) is fixed, and therefore different AGN lifetime assumptions also require different duty-cycle assumptions.
+To reiterate the impact of AGN duty cycle, recall that the number density of AGN which are actively accreting (see Section \ref{sec:postproc}) is fixed, and therefore different AGN lifetime assumptions also require different duty-cycle assumptions.
 In other words, if our AGN lifetime assumption halves, we assume there are twice as many AGN cycles in our 100 Myr epoch.
 Comparing Figure \ref{fig:rate-intrinsic} and the one-dimensional histogram in delay time for Figure \ref{fig:delay-time} reveals the impact of our duty cycle assumption.
 When there is a very strong peak in delay time, the intrinsic merger rate falls off steeply after that peak.
-Conversely, the intrinsic merger rate can depend only loosely on AGN lifetime when there is not a dominant peak.
+Conversely, the intrinsic merger rate can depend only loosely on AGN lifetime when the peak is less dominant.

-Figure \ref{fig:corner-pagn-intrinsic} illustrates the properties of merging binaries in the \SGpagn{} disk model.
+Figure \ref{fig:corner-pagn-intrinsic} illustrates the properties of merging binaries in the \SGscaled disk model.
 Different generational modes (1g-1g, 2g-1g, 2g-2g, 3g+) can be visually identified in the overall population.
 Characteristic of many dynamic formation channels, we find a preference for equal mass BBHs.
 We note, however, that this preference is not as strong as for isolated binary evolution (see Figure \ref{fig:bbh-nal}).
 Consistent with \citet{mcfactsI}, we notice a small bump in the total mass histogram near $70 \msun$, which is unsurprising considering our IMF.
 It is likewise unsurprising that higher generational mergers tend toward higher mass.

 Notably, this figure demonstrates that merging BBH with masses $\simeq 10^3 \msun$ can be produced in AGN disks (top left panel), primarily through high-generation mergers (bottom right).
-Of course, as seen in Figure \ref{fig:delay-time}, the largest masses require long AGN lifetimes, building up only slowly within the \SGpagn{} model.
+Of course, as seen in Figure \ref{fig:delay-time}, the largest masses require long AGN lifetimes, building up only slowly within the \SGscaled model.
 Above about $70\msun$, the mass distribution is roughly a power law.
 Though the largest BBH only occur after long delay times, even for lifetimes as short as $\simeq 2$ Myr our AGN disks produce mergers of $\simeq 100 \msun$ black holes.